FlyZulu/PlaneTrax/readme.md

 ### Determining Latitude / Longitude Settings for Runways

 Making sure the minimum / maximum latitude and longitude are set correctly is a key factor in accurately identifying aircraft takeoffs and landings.

 See the included file, airport.jpg, as an example.
+The runways for this airport are 16 and 34.

 Two boxes are created using min / max latitude and longitude.
 Note that because the boxes end up being oriented to lines of latitude and longitude, they aren’t square to the runway unless the runway is either 18 / 36 or 09 / 27.